 Carrying Value Definition

-Carrying value is a value of an asset in the books of accounts/balance sheet less the amount of depreciation on the value of the asset on the basis of the useful life of the asset.
-In other words, we can say it is equal to the book value of an asset because it is not the same as a market/fair value of an asset.
+In simple words, it is the value of an asset in the books of accounts/balance sheet less the amount of depreciation on the asset’s value based on its useful life.
+In other words, we can say it is equal to the book value of an assetBook Value Of An AssetBook Value of Assets is the asset's value in the books of records of a company or an institution at any given instance.
+Assets Book Value Formula = Total Value of an Asset – Depreciation – Other Expenses Directly Related to it because it is not the same as the market/fair value of an asset.

 Carrying Value Formula and Calculation

 Below are the formulas for carrying the value of an asset and bond.

 Carrying value of asset = Original price of an asset – Depreciation value

 Carrying the weight of bond = Face value of bond + unamortized premium – unamortized discount

 Let’s assume that a company owns a plant and machinery amounting to $1,00,000 to produce certain company products.
 The above machinery has a depreciation value of $4000 and has a useful life of 15 years.

 Please note that the cost of plant & machinery includes transportation, insurance, installation, and other testing charges necessary to get the asset ready for its use.